rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="Why are we not using RTMP?" col="in" href="accordion12" >}}

-RTMP is probably the most popular delivery format today, but the market is quickly moving towards HTTP delivery for Streaming content.
+RTMP is probably the most popular delivery format today, but the market is moving towards HTTP delivery for Streaming content.
 Following are just a few reasons the market is moving towards HTTP:

--   Accessibility - Many firewalls block RTMP and RTSP streaming protocols because corporations don't want users watching video at work.
+-   Accessibility - Firewalls block RTMP and RTSP streaming protocols because corporations don't want users watching video at work.
 HTTP appears to be normal web traffic, meaning that videos served over HTTP are usually left open.